mcdeoliveira/pyctrl/doc/tutorial.rst

 least one *input* but produces *no output*.

-The parameters to :py:meth:`ctrl.Controller.add_sink` are a *label*, in this case :py:data:`message`, a :py:mod:`ctrl.block` object, in this case :py:class:`Printer`, and a *list of inputs*, in this case :py:data:`['clock']`.
+The parameters to :py:meth:`ctrl.Controller.add_sink` are a *label*, in this case :py:data:`'message'`, a :py:mod:`ctrl.block` object, in this case :py:class:`Printer`, and a *list of inputs*, in this case :py:data:`['clock']`.